Oisota/theo-lang/doc/design.md

 See [Types](types.markdown) and [Core Modules](core_modules.markdown) for more detail.

 ### Enumerations
-Algebraic datatypes will be able to be defined as so:
+Algebraic data types will be able to be defined as so:
 ```text
 enum List<A> {
     Cons (A, List<A>),